TikTok for Mental Health Info? Raising Mental Health Awareness

 There are countless people on social media without formal mental health training or training in another area of expertise but are still speaking on topics they are not fully informed about.
 Only mental health professionals, like those working for Onebright, are qualified to educate the public on mental health.

-Many people have described TikTok as a place to find “humanising” content related to mental health.
+Many people describe TikTok as a place to find “humanising” content related to mental health.
 It increases people’s foundational understanding of mental health and allows therapists to bring concepts and overviews of diagnoses to a broader audience.
 It may be illuminating, but it is not enough on its own.

 As a mental health training resource, people should talk through their thoughts and emotions one-on-one with an accredited therapist.
 This way, they can begin a personalised treatment pathway held to ethical standards and confidentiality in an interpersonal exchange.